Reference

 Glossary of Craft

-Momme (mm) is the unit of weight for silk fabric — grams per 100 yards of fabric at a standard width.
-A higher momme means more silk threads per unit area: denser, heavier, more durable, and more luminous.
+Momme (mm) is the unit of weight for silk fabric — grams per 100 yards of material at a standard width.
+It measures thread density: more momme means more silk filament per square inch, which means greater durability, slower deterioration, and more pronounced material properties.
 Consumer bedding typically runs 12–19 momme.
-At 22 momme, the weave is tight enough to resist pilling and snag, drapes with real body, and will outlast lighter silks by years.
+22-momme is the threshold at which silk's biological benefits become clinically relevant.

 Changthangi